pacific-hake/hake-assessment/README.md

 * Build the document by running `render()`.
 The PDF (`hake.pdf`) will be built in the current temporary directory, and contain only the output from your test code.
-If you haven't built the document yet in the current R session, this will take a few minutes because all the mode files have to be loaded.
+If you haven't built the document yet in the current R session, this will take 7-8 minutes because all the mode files have to be loaded.
 * Iteratively make changes to your code in the temporary `005-test.rmd` file and build the document, until satisfied with your code.
 Copy the code to the clipboard for pasting into the real document.
-Be careful, once you leave the temporary directory your code will be gone forever.
+Be careful, once you leave the temporary directory your code in `005-test.rmd` will be gone and unrecoverable.
 * To go back to the directory you were in before testing, run `goback()`.
   - If in Rstudio, click the gear-down-arrow icon ![](gear-arrow-down.png) in the Files window (bottom right panel in Rstudio) and select